Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cranbourne South has 58 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 1,619 weekly passenger trips.
-The accessibility of these services is rated as moderate; residents typically live within 500 meters of the nearest stop.
+The accessibility to these services is rated as moderate; residents typically live within a distance of 500 meters from the nearest stop.

-On average, there are 231 trips per day across all routes, which equates to about 27 weekly trips per individual stop.
+On average, there are 231 daily trips across all routes, which translates to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport